evncosta/100-Days-of-Code/Day 3/README.md

 An interactive text-based adventure game where players make choices to find treasure or meet their doom.
 This project was completed as part of **Day 3** of the "100 Days of Code: The Complete Python Pro Bootcamp" course.

+## 🎓 Course Context

+This project was part of **Day 3: Control Flow and Logical Operators** in the 100 Days of Code curriculum.
+It demonstrates practical application of conditional logic to create an interactive experience with multiple possible outcomes.

 ## 🎯 Project Overview

 Treasure Island is a classic choose-your-own-adventure game that: